SanPen/GridCal/doc/power_flow/linear_ac_power_flow.rst

 Linear AC Power Flow
 ====================

-Following the formulation presented in [1]_, we obtain a way to solve circuits in one shot (without iterations) and quite positive results for a linear approximation.
+Following the formulation presented in *Linearized AC Load Flow Applied to Analysis* *in Electric Power Systems* [1]_, we obtain a way to solve circuits in one shot (without iterations) and quite positive results for a linear approximation.

 .. math::